Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: The preprocessing step

 \subsection{The preprocessing graph}

-As described at the beginning of Section~\ref{sec:seqremove}, the purpose of Lemma~\ref{replacesequence} was to replace the leftover $H$ of an almost decomposition of our digraph $G$ given in Theorem~\ref{decomp} by a digraph $H'$ on $V(G)\setminus V_0$, i.e.~by a digraph in which every exceptional vertex can be thought of being isolated.
+Let $G$ be the digraph given in Theorem~\ref{decomp}.
+As described at the beginning of Section~\ref{sec:seqremove}, the purpose of Lemma~\ref{replacesequence} was to replace the leftover $H$ of an almost decomposition of $G$ by a digraph $H'$ on $V(G)\setminus V_0$, i.e.~by a digraph in which every exceptional vertex can be thought of as being isolated.
 This digraph $H'$ is obtained from $PE$ by deleting all the edges in the Hamilton cycles guaranteed by Lemma~\ref{replacesequence}.
 But this means that $H'$ will not be regular since $PE$ was not regular.
 However, for later purposes we want to assume that this leftover $H'$ is regular.
 So we will need to add another digraph $PG^\diamond$ to $H'$ whose degree sequence complements that of $PE$.
 Then the union of $H'$ and $PG^\diamond$ will be regular.
 So the preprocessing graph defined below contains all the digraphs which we need in order to replace $H$ by a regular digraph on $V(G) \setminus V_0$ not containing any exceptional edges.

 Suppose that $(G,\cP,R,C)$ is a $(k,m,\eps,d)$-scheme and that $m/50, 50k/(s-1)\in\mathbb{N}$.
 Let $\cP'$ be an $\eps$-uniform 50-refinement of $\cP$.
 A \emph{preprocessing graph} $PG$ with parameters $(s,\eps,d,r',r'',r,\zeta)$ (with respect to $C,R,\cP'$) is the edge-disjoint union of two graphs $PG^*$ and $PG^\diamond$ satisfying the following conditions: \begin{itemize} \item[(PG1)] $PG^*$ is the edge-disjoint union of a path system extender $PG_{PE}$ with parameters $(\eps,d,r'/m,\zeta)$ (for $C, R$) and of $r$ exceptional factors $CB_1,\dots,CB_r$ with parameters $(50, (s-1)/50)$ (with respect to $C,\cP'$).
 Moreover, the original versions of these $r$ exceptional factors are pairwise edge-disjoint. \item[(PG2)] $PG^\diamond$ is a spanning subgraph of $G-V_0$ which satisfies $d^+_{PG^\diamond}(x)=r''-d^+_{PG^*}(x)$ and $d^-_{PG^\diamond}(x)=r''-d^-_{PG^*}(x)$. \end{itemize} Note that $PG$ is a spanning $r''$-regular subgraph of $G^{\rm basic}$.
 Moreover, in $PG^{\rm orig}$ we have